Journal of Aging Studies

-The Journal of Aging Studies is a quarterly peer-reviewed scientific journal focused on the study of aging and related topics.
-Its disciplinary scope is broad, including the social sciences, behavioral sciences and the humanities.
+The Journal of Aging Studies is a quarterly peer-reviewed scientific journal focused on the critical study of aging.
+Its innovative, disciplinary scope is broad, including the social sciences, behavioral sciences and the humanities.
 It was established in 1987 by Jaber F. Gubrium (University of Missouri), and is published by Elsevier.
 The editor-in-chief is Renée Lynn Beard (College of the Holy Cross).
 According to the Journal Citation Reports, the journal has a 2019 impact factor of 2.078.